Can I Use Car Speakers For Home Audio?

 So how do you think it sounded?
 Go ahead I’ll give you a few seconds to guess………

-If you guessed terrible, you would be correct.
-Whether it was movies, music, or whatever, the sound was honestly downright abysmal.
+If you guessed not great, you would be correct.
+Whether it was movies, music, or whatever, the sound just wasn’t good.
 It truthfully sounded muddy but tinny at the same time if that makes any sense.

 I could vividly remember that it wasn’t anything like that at all.
 It was actually pretty decent.
 I think that result further drove home the fact though, that tuning to a specific vehicle really does make all the difference.

-What about a car subwoofer for home audio?
-Ehh..still no. I mean it was a cool experiment to see if it would even work to begin with, and it did; however the audio was something I could never be a fan of.
+I mean it was an interesting experiment though to see if it would even work to begin with, and it did; however the audio was something I wasn’t a fan of.

 There was just no sense of detail in the frequencies, and just felt that home theater speakers tended to be better suited in this instance (which makes sense)